forestgrape/coronavirus/index.md

 * Appendix for Early On Ventilators

 ### Overview
-For the development of a virus-induced ARDS, a decreased mucus clearance seems to be a key factor, shown by ([Yuen et al.](#yuen) for Influenza).
+For the development of a virus-induced ARDS, a decreased mucus clearance seems to be a key factor.
+For influenza this is shown by ([Yuen et al.](#yuen).
 [Hong and colleagues](#hong) found that the mucus flow increases when using humidified air for ventilation.
 [Hasani et al.](#hasani) found the same by humidifying the air in the entire room.
-This observation that humid air increases the mucus flow can be used as described these two settings or with other settings e.g. a stand-alone heated humidifier.
-Moreover, breath-support-devices may not only be used to humidify, additionally it is possible that some reduce the spread of viruses in the lungs because of altered movement of the lungs.
+The observation that humid air increases the mucus flow, can be used as described in combination with ventilation or in other settings e.g. a stand-alone heated humidifier.
+Moreover, breath-support-devices may not only be used to humidify, additionally it is possible that some reduce the spread of viruses in the lungs because of altered movement of the lungs and thus altered movement of air and possibly of virions.

 #### cascade of influences
 Increase humidity of inhaled air --> Increases the mucus clearance --> Decrease the viral load in the lower respiratory tract --> Increase the well-being and the overall prognosis